![]() |

 forms of art.
 During this period of the seventeenth century, the Rajput kings

 became the main sponsors of indigenous art.
 They also encouraged the religious subjects to be painted.
-Basholi style of painting is one of these arts.
+Basohli style of painting is one of these arts.
 The

-Rajput kings of Basholi encouraged their local artists to paint these
+Rajput kings of Basohli encouraged their local artists to paint these

 paintings.